kitnil/awesome/README.md

 - [gitexplorer](https://github.com/summitech/gitexplorer) - Find the right git commands without digging through the web.
 - [meta](https://github.com/mateodelnorte/meta) - tool for turning many repos into a meta repo. why choose many repos or a monolithic repo, when you can have both with a meta repo?
 - [marinara](https://github.com/schmich/marinara) - Pomodoro® time management assistant for Chrome
-- [ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Community fork of @meetfranz.
-Ferdi allows you to combine your favorite messaging services into one application
+- [ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
 - [chromium-vim](https://github.com/1995eaton/chromium-vim) - Vim bindings for Google Chrome.
 - [Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.